Undergraduate Program Dean & Staff

 Talia Schatz, L.M.S.W.

-Director of the McDonough Undergraduate Career Development Center
+Assistant Dean of the McDonough Undergraduate Career Development Center

 Sara Skillman, M.A.